Updated: Apr 28

 View by Type Batching together like tasks is a well-known productivity tip.
 Utilizing this tip in my inbox allows me to quickly delete or handle the ones that need the least amount of attention so I can focus on the critical requests.
 Message Meeting Request Meeting Cancellations Meeting Acceptance Meeting Decline Etc.

 Clean Up Folder Next, I view my messages and use the Clean Up Folder function.
-The is one of my favorite tools to use in the command ribbon.
+This is one of my favorite tools to use in the command ribbon.
 We all know how quickly your inbox can grow when there are several replies to an email.
 Using this command removes redundant messages from the folder and keeps the latest one with all of the responses in the thread.
 Getting rid of an extra 50 to 100 emails that you do not have to triage is a gift when you are working through your inbox after a holiday!

 Now, that I have quickly taken care of the meeting invitations and redundant messages, I am finally ready to tackle all of my actual emails.

-View by Category Triaging email by action might not be your norm, but I promise you that it will make a significant impact in how quickly you get through your emails and get to your actions.
+View by Category Triaging email by action might not be your norm, but I promise you that it will make a significant impact on how quickly you get through your emails and get to your actions.
 When I am triaging my email, I follow the "One Touch - 2 Minute Rule".
 If an email can be handled quickly and I can get it done in 2 minutes, then I complete the action right then.
 If not, then I categorize the email by action to complete after I have finished triaging all of my email messages.

-For example, if someone is requesting time and it is not just a quick ask, then I categorize it as "Schedule Meeting."
+For example, if someone is requesting time and it is not just a quick ask, then I categorize it as a "Schedule Meeting."
 If it is an urgent email that requires a thoughtful reply or my immediate attention, then I categorize it as "Urgent."
 Once I am finished triaging my emails, then I schedule my day based on what I need to accomplish.